directus/directus/docs/cloud/glossary.md

 Project.

 **Community Tenancy**\
-Community project databases are technically single-tenant, but also file-based, and therefore limited on power.
+Community project databases are technically single-tenant, but also file-based, and therefore may be limited on power for a production-ready environment.

 **Standard Tenancy**\
 Standard Projects are created using multi-tenant architecture.
 However, each Standard Project is scoped- one container per